November 9, 2023Review Recipe

 STEP ONE: In a mixing bowl, whisk together the cake mix and the vanilla pudding.

 STEP TWO: In a separate bowl, mix together the eggs, oil, milk, and sour cream.

 Make sure your ingredients are at room temperature to keep your batter an even consistency.

-STEP THREE: Add the wet ingredients into the dry ingredients.
+STEP THREE: Add the wet ingredients to the dry ingredients.

 STEP FOUR: Divide the cupcake batter among 24 cupcake liners in your cupcake pan.
 Fill each cupcake liner halfway with the batter.